This article explains the USPS PSE mail processing clerk job description in detail.

 What Does a USPS PSE Mail Processing Clerk Do?

-A USPS Postal Support Employee (PSE) mail processing clerk is responsible for processing mail using the FolioMail, which requires reading mail to verify that personal and confidential information is not divulged.
+The USPS PSE mail processing clerk job description entails processing mail using the FolioMail, which requires reading mail to verify that personal and confidential information is not divulged.

-USPS PSE mail processing clerks provide customer service to customers by addressing their concerns with regard to various aspects of FolioMail operations.
+USPS PSE mail processing clerks provide customer service to individuals by addressing their concerns with regard to various aspects of FolioMail operations.

 They may explain the structure of international mail to customers and provide assistance by giving advice on how best to send items outside of the United States.